Notre Dame Engineers create 3D-bioprinted model to study obesity’s impact on the heart

 You belong here!
 Whether you’re an undergraduate or a graduate student considering engineering, we welcome you.

-Here, you’ll be part of a large, diverse, and supportive community that will take a personal interest in your education, research, professional development, and formation as a person and an engineer/scholar.
+Here, you’ll be part of a large, inclusive, and supportive community that will take a personal interest in your education, research, professional development, and formation as a person and an engineer/scholar.

 Spotlight on Research